 10. The highest point in Thailand is the Doi Inthanon at 2,565 m (8,514 ft).
 It is a popular place to visit in Thailand, about 12,000 people visit the summit on New Year's Day alone.
 This is a recurring question in trivia about Thailand.

-11. Thailand has three seasons which are wet, cool, or hot.
+11. Thailand has three seasons: wet, cool and hot.
 Every year, there are 6 months of rain, followed by 3 months of dry, cool temperature, and 3 months of heat.
 The climate here is hugely influenced by the Southeast and Northeast monsoon winds.

 Find cheap transport via 12Go Asia